maksgraczyk/Flopgen/README.md

 * Processing both files and directories supplied by the user (directories are always processed recursively)

 ## Installation
-### Pre-built binaries
+### Pre-built binaries (ready to use, recommended)
-You can download pre-built binaries from the releases page.
+You can download pre-built binaries from [the releases page](https://github.com/maksgraczyk/Flopgen/releases).

 ### From source code
 1. Make sure that a compiler supporting the C++17 standard is installed on your machine.